Stewardship of Play

 Agreements Needed

 Even when we know play is good for children and work groups, it’s not clear how to foster the growth of play.
 We can’t just start playing ourselves, since we are the providers not the players.
-We can’t build it directly.
-We can’t push the string.
+We can’t build it directly, and unfortunately, we may not even mean the same thing when we use the word play.

 Stewardship